 - Minimal inventory

-When the coronavirus broke supply chains around the world, it drove companies to focus on building supply chain resilience, or to think of ways to keep supply chains from halting and restoring them quickly when they do.
+When COVID-19 broke supply chains around the world, it drove companies to focus on building supply chain resilience or to think of ways to keep supply chains from halting and restoring them quickly when they do.

 Experts predict that systems won’t “normalize” until 2023 at the earliest.
 Even once they do, the pandemic has exposed global logistic network vulnerabilities to future political instability, natural disasters, and regulatory changes.